 to remote desktop applications, the majority of your users do not.

-holes for an attacker to gain access to and control over systems
+for an attacker to gain access to and control over systems in your

 For each application whitelist rule you define, identify